oneal2000/STARD/README.md

 # STARD: A Statute Retrieval Dataset for Layperson Queries

+📢 This dataset now includes the Answer for each Question!
+Many people expressed interest in the answers to the questions, not just the relevant articles.
+To address this, we organized a legal team to annotate the answers for each question, now available at https://github.com/oneal2000/LeCoQA

 ## Overview

 Welcome to the official GitHub repository for STARD (STAtute Retrieval Dataset).
 STARD is derived from real-world legal consultation questions made by the general public.